About the Department

 Instrumental lessons are available in strings, woodwind and brass instruments, percussion, guitar (acoustic and electric) and voice.
 We also offer tuition in Music Theory and aural skills.
 Students are encouraged to work towards ABRSM, Trinity or Rockschool examinations.

-Instrumental ensembles include the Big Band, Jazz Band, Chamber Orchestra, String Orchestra, Brass Group, Wind Band and smaller groups created to meet the changing needs and interests of specific stu- dents (e.g. Year 8 Guitar Ensemble, AS/A2 String Quartets, Barbershop).
+Our instrumental ensembles include the Big Band, Chamber Orchestra, String Orchestra, Brass Group, Wind Band and smaller groups created to meet the changing needs and interests of specific students (e.g. Year 8 Rock Band, AS/A2 String Quartets, Barbershop).

 Singing and Choral work is particularly strong at King’s.
-This year, the Foundation (Senior) Choir will be singing Evensong at Liverpool Metropolitan Cathedral in addition to numerous concerts and services in Macclesfield and our bi-annual European tour (see below).
+This year, the Foundation (Senior) Choir will be singing Evensong at Blackburn Cathedral in addition to numerous concerts and services in Macclesfield.
 Singing is also popular at KS3 with large numbers of students taking part in Songbirds (Years 7 - 9 SSA) and King’s Cambiata (Boys’ Changing Voices) rehearsals & concerts.

-Each year, we collaborate with colleagues in the Drama department on musical productions.
-Following recent productions of Les Miserables (2016) and Kindertransport (2017), this year we will be presenting Oliver! in February 2018.
-The Music department also organises regular trips including concert/theatre visits, residential courses and international tours (e.g. Tuscany 2014, Prague 2016, Rome 2018).
+Each year, we collaborate with colleagues in the Drama department on productions of plays and musicals.
+Recent productions include Les Miserables (2016), Kindertransport (2017) and Oliver!
+(2018).
+The Music department also organises regular trips including concert/theatre visits, residential courses and bi-annual international tours (e.g. Tuscany 2014, Prague 2016, Rome 2018).